Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

-Having an up-to-date disclosure certificate from the Disclosure and Barring Service (England and Wales), Protecting Vulnerable Groups (PVG) scheme (Scotland) or AccessNI is a requirement with most tutoring agencies and professional associations, and is strongly recommended for all tutors.
+Having an up-to-date disclosure certificate from the Disclosure and Barring Service (England and Wales), Protecting Vulnerable Groups (PVG) scheme (Scotland) or AccessNI is a requirement with most tutoring agencies and for membership of The Tutors' Association, and is strongly recommended for all tutors.
 It promotes safe working with children, young people and vulnerable adults and helps students, parents or carers to make decisions about using a tutor.

 You'll need to have: